-As of July 2020, the company trades with a market cap of around $600 million.
-So, this contract represents revenues equal to around 10% of the company’s entire value.
+As of July 2020, the company traded with a market cap of around $600 million.
+So, this contract represented revenues equal to around 10% of the company’s entire value.
 Fast forward a few months, and the clean energy stock is trading with a market cap of around $720 million as of October 2020.

-Of course, it’s important to consider the risks with penny stocks.
+Of course, it’s important to consider the risks with smaller-cap stocks.
 In this case, you should be aware of the following:

 - FuelCell Energy Doesn’t Generate Profits Yet.
 Like many stocks with market caps under $1 billion, FuelCell Energy currently operates at a loss and is projected to continue to do so for at least the next year.
-That means the company may have to move forward with transactions that dilute the value of shares and lead to stock declines in the future as it continues to perfect its technology and sales process.
+That means the company may have to move forward with transactions that dilute the value of shares and lead to stock declines in the future as it continues to perfect its clean energy technology and sales process.

 3. Chevron Corporate (NYSE: CVX)

 Chevron is another household name in the energy industry.
-Best known for its massive chain of gas stations, the company is among the top in the energy space, ranking with the likes of Exxon Mobil.
+Best known for its massive chain of gas stations, the company is among the top in the energy sector, ranking with the likes of Exxon Mobil.
 Like Exxon Mobil, Chevron has deep roots in the production of crude oil, liquid natural gas (LNG), and refined fuels.

-As with Exxon, Chevron shows no intention to give up the company’s oil-related energy business.
+As with Exxon Mobil, Chevron shows no intention to give up traditional energy business.
 However, when it comes to future energy consumption demand, the company is preparing for the world of clean energy in a big way.

 So far, Chevron has invested millions of dollars into several key areas of clean energy, including:

 - Biofuels.
 Chevron is an important player in the biofuels game.
 Not only does the company create biofuels from its own feedstocks, but it also partners with several biofuel technology companies, service providers, and producers as it looks to corner this subsector of the energy industry.
 The company even has an agreement with waste disposal company Waste Management to refine the trash it collects to create biofuels to run trash pickup service vehicles, making it so that these trucks are powered by renewable energy.

 - Solar.
 Chevron is in the process of evaluating solar technologies at three different sites in California.
 Its research has led to the company signing a 20-year potential term power purchase agreement with SunPower, a leader in solar solutions, to power Chevron’s Lost Hills Oil Field.